NicholasMurray/javascript-accessibility-podcast/README.md

 6. What are the needs that Web Accessibility aims to address?
  - Can you give some examples of Visual impairments?
    * Gareth
-    - This is when a user can't see low contrast test - Visual impairments including blindness, various common types of low vision and poor eyesight, various types of color blindness;
+    - #### Visual impairments include blindness, various common types of low vision and poor eyesight, various types of color blindness;
  - What about motor impairments?
    * Nicholas
     - This could take the form of a user not being able to use a mouse, when a user can't difficulty or inability to use the hands, including tremors, muscle slowness, loss of fine muscle control, etc., due to conditions such as Parkinson's disease, muscular dystrophy, cerebral palsy, stroke;
  - What about hearing impairments?
    * Gareth
-    - When a user can't hear dialog or music, Deafness or hearing impairments, including individuals who are hard of hearing;
+    - #### When a user can't hear dialog or music, Deafness or hearing impairments, including individuals who are hard of hearing;
  - can you tell us a bit about cognitive impairments?
    * Nicholas
     - User has an issue with understanding complex language, Developmental disabilities, learning difficulties (dyslexia, dyscalculia, etc.), and cognitive disabilities (PTSD, Alzheimer's) of various origins, affecting memory, attention, developmental "maturity", problem-solving and logic skills, etc.
 7. How do you go about understanding the users diversity?
  * Gareth
+   - #### USNURE ABOUT THIS?
 8. As UI engineers, how can you make the web more accessible?
  * Gareth
+   - #### We can help make the web more accessible by always thinking about web accessibility when working on anything web related.
+We can aim to write code that enhances web accessibility by following the standards set and also from various resources across the internet.
+We should also test the code we write against web accessibility standards, there are some tools available for this that help create a good process for writing web accessible code.
+We will touch on those soon.
+   - #### Also I feel it is important to keep learning about web accessibility when you can.
+It is something that’s principles may not change too much but as technology grows and evolves so will the need for a more accessible web for everyone.
+There are some great resources that we spoke about earlier that would enhance any UI Engineers understanding of web accessibility.
+   - #### I also believe that we can act as teachers for web accessibility.
+Even if we have a little bit of knowledge on web accessibility we should try and share that with those we work with if possible.
+For a front-end developer this could be with designers, developers and project managers.
+It would help them understand the importance of web accessibility and why we should take care to ensure it is implemented in any application.
 9. What Web Accessibility Tools are available for developers?
  * Nicholas
  - Unit Testing - axe-core from Deque